The 401k Alternative You Deserve to Know About – A Client’s Story, Chuck Fahs

 Weighing the benefits of each, he fully grasped that using Privatized Banking was a better way.
-That caused him to shift from contributing to qualified plans to funding a high cash value
+That caused him to shift from contributing to 401k plans to funding a high cash value

 Benefits of Privatized Banking as a 401k alternative